-WHAT NEW EXEMPTIONS ARE PROPOSED?
+WHAT EXEMPTIONS ARE WE PROPOSING?

-- Exempt uncovered ground floor community spaces located over a parking level(s) from counting as Building Footprint. - Examples include pedestrian sidewalks, plazas, and other park areas located over underground parking levels.
+- Exempt uncovered ground floor community spaces located over a parking level(s) from counting as Building Footprint. - Examples include pedestrian sidewalks, plazas, and other park areas located over underground parking levels. - Establish a 10' maximum grade above the street for Community Space located over parking.